xapi-fr/xapi-fr/vocab/activities.md

 **IRI:** `http://vocab.xapi.fr/activities/training-program`

-A large and structured set of learning activities, focusing on a very large training objective.
+A large and structured set of learning activities, focusing on a global training objective.

 ### training-phase